w6113/website_fall2020/projects.md

 Overall logitics

-* 2 person teams: 6 min presentation, 5 min feedback
+* team will be given 10 minutes : 5 min presentation, 5 min q&a and feedbacks
 * 1 person teams: 5 min presentation, 4 min feedback
 * Timing is strict since we have many groups.  *Practice ahead of time so your presentation is smooth!
 Only takes 5/6 minutes per practice :)*
 * Each team member should speak